PaplomatasP/LDLcalc/LDLcalc/Paper/paper.md

 ComparisonPlot = TRUE
 )

-Function ``LDL_ML_predict``  predicts and returns prognosis, based on the previously trained model.
+**LDL_ML_predict** function predicts and returns prognosis, based on the previously trained model.

 ``Usage``
 LDL_ML_predict(model, data)

-Function ``LDL_eq`` calculates and returns the LDL Value for any of the 12 different equations
+**LDL_eq** function calculates and returns the LDL Value for any of the 12 different equations

 ``Usage``
 LDL_eq(TC, HDL, TG, EqMethod)

- `` LDLallEq`` calculates and returns the LDL values computed with all of the 12 named equations.
+ **LDLallEq** function calculates and returns the LDL values computed with all of the 12 named equations.

 ``Usage``
 LDLallEq(TC, HDL, TG)

-Corr_Plot function plots a correlation plot to depict the correlation between different columns of your data.
+**Corr_Plot** function plots a correlation plot to depict the correlation between different columns of your data.

 ``Usage``
 Corr_Plot(listDaten)

-Package allows for a pre-trained model which is called ``model``, as well a ``sample data`` , thus enabling the user to have a first experience with our  R package.
+Package allows for a pre-trained model which is called **model**, as well a **sample data** , thus enabling the user to have a first experience with our  R package.

 \pagebreak